An Employer’s Guide to the Federal Work-Study Program

 - Blank time sheets may be obtained from the student employment manager.
 Students are not permitted to deliver completed time sheets.

-- Retain employment records for seven years.
+- The student’s employment records must be retained for seven years.

 - Do not allow a student to begin working until the student has presented a letter from WWU indicating Work-Study eligibility.
-This letter will include the student’s name, dates of work eligibility, and the student’s Work-Study award limit.
+This letter will include the student’s name, dates of work eligibility and the student’s Work-Study award limit.